 MASE is an ERC-funded research project aimed at Modelling the Archaean Subduction Environment.
-This five-year project is led by Dr Jeroen van Hunen from Durham University, and has several team members, both at Durham (Prof. Jon Davidson and Dr. Colin Macpherson) and internationally (Jean-François Moyen at St Etienne, France and Prof. Steve Parman at Brown University, USA).
+This five-year project is led by Dr Jeroen van Hunen from Durham University, and has several team members, at Durham Dr. Colin Macpherson) and internationally (Jean-François Moyen at St Etienne, France and Prof. Steve Parman at Brown University, USA).

 The project funds several postdocs, PhD and MSc students

 - Dr. Pierre Bouilhol (Postdoc, March 2012 - present)

 - Dr. Valentina Magni (Postdoc, April, 2012 - February, 2016)